ciasaboark/AccessImporter/INSTALL.md

 ╰╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼╼
 ```

-## Updating to a new version
+## Updating to a New Version
-### Update the script
+### Update the Script
 Use Git to install an updated version of the software.
 If updates are available git will show output similar to the following example.
-If updates are not available a message will print saying everything is up to date.

 ```
 c:\Users\My User\Apps\AccessImporter>git pull